siggame/Joueur.cs/README.md

 *Note*: You'll need to add [command line args in visual studio](https://msdn.microsoft.com/en-us/library/cs8hbt1w(v=vs.90).aspx) to the project's solution to tell the game server what game you want to play.

-The args should be: `GAME_NAME -s game.siggame.io -r MyOwnGameSession`
+The args should be: `Chess -s game.siggame.io -r MyOwnGameSession`

 #### Visual Studio Code / Command Line usage